Ganymede-Bio/website-docusaurus/docs/nodes/File/Image_Write.md

 displayed_sidebar: webUiSidebar
 ---

+## Node

 ### Node Description

 Parse table data and writes to storage.
 Useful for storing graphs created from data.

-Retrieves table(s) from Ganymede data lake, processes table(s) via user-defined function, and stores result in cloud storages.
+Retrieves table(s) from Ganymede data lake, processes table(s) via user-defined function, and stores result in cloud storage.

 Inkscape is installed in the container to convert various image formats.